CleonPeaches/hello_heart_demo/README.md

 I would introduce the use of a queue or a replication tool like DataSync or Rclone to keep track of which files have already been uploaded to LocalStack and which ones haven't.
 I would also implement a failure queue to retain the object keys of files that don't get ingested so we can go back and retry them later.

-I would also implement some input validation at the presentation layer which would help ensure all data is in a normalized format from the start instead of relying entirely on regular expressions to clean it later.
+Some input validation at the presentation layer would serve to ensure all data is in a normalized format from the start instead of relying entirely on complex regular expressions to clean it later.